 When you receive it, it will have been pre-seasoned with the highest quality flaxseed oil in exceedingly high temperatures.

 This tortilla maker is a heavy-duty, impressive piece of kitchen equipment.
-Why not make it yours?

 2. IMUSA USA MEXI Aluminum Tortilla Press